Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-Here’s an example the resume letter:
+Here is an example of a resume letter:

 Dear [Hiring Manager’s Name],

-I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-Being highly skilled and experienced [Your profession] I believe that I’d be a great fit for this role.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced [Your profession] I am convinced that I would make a perfect fit for this job.

-Thank you for taking a look at my application.
-I am looking forward receiving your feedback.
+Thank you for taking the time to consider my application.
+I am looking forward to receiving your feedback.

 Sincerely,